PowerRangerX/CPP_series/How_CPP_Works.md

 The main function is called the entry point.
 It is the entry point for our application, that means that when we run our application, our computer starts executing code that begins in this function.

-As our program is running our computer will execute the lines of code in order(line by line) this flow of execution can be interrupted by control flow statements[[Conditional_Statments]] or functional calls.
+As our program is running our computer will execute the lines of code in order(line by line) this flow of execution can be interrupted by control flow statements[[Conditional_Statements]] or functional calls.

 The `main()` function is a special function that does not need to return any kind of value.
 If you don't return anything form the `main()` it will assume that you have returned 0.
 This only applies to the `main()` function.